EverestAPI/EverestAPI.github.io/tutorials/modstruct.md

 ## Metadata

-The `metadata.yaml` file in your mod defines its name (ID), version, (optional) DLL path and any dependencies.
+The `everest.yaml` file in your mod contains a list of all "module" names (ID), version, (optional) DLL paths and any dependencies.

+If you've got no mod DLLs, leave that field out.
+If you've got multiple modules in separate DLLs, list them separately.

 **The version should match the [semver (semantic versioning) format](https://semver.org/):**
 - The MAJOR version must match to prevent breakages caused by API changes (f.e.
 API removals).